phiweger/clonepool/writing/draft.md

 prevalence and 20 samples per pool, our protocol increases screening capacity by factors of 5 and 2 compared to individual testing and traditional pooling, respectively.
-The corresponding software to layout and resolve samples is freely released under a BSD license (https://github.com/phiweger/clonepool).
+The corresponding software to layout and resolve samples is freely available under a BSD license (https://github.com/phiweger/clonepool).

 \newpage